amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 	HQ-ISR(config)#line vty 0 98
 	HQ-ISR(config-line)#transport input ssh

-**Note:** An ACL can be added to the VTY lines with the *access-class* command, in the case of the ASA, subnet filtering is part of the standard config, eg
+**Note:** An ACL can be added to the VTY lines to specify allowed subnets, in the case of the ASA, a subnet filter is part of the standard config, eg

 	asav(config)# ssh 192.168.25.0 255.255.255.224 mgmt